Andrico Hines

-Andrico Hines (born December 10, 1980) is a former American football quarterback who played three seasons in the Arena Football League (AFL) with the Cleveland Gladiators and Pittsburgh Power.
-He first enrolled at Middle Georgia College before transferring to Southwest Mississippi Community College and then Middle Tennessee State University.
-He attended Riverdale High School in Riverdale, Georgia.
+Andrico Hines (born December 10, 1980) is an American former professional football quarterback who played three seasons in the Arena Football League (AFL) with the Cleveland Gladiators and Pittsburgh Power.
+He played college football at Middle Georgia College, Southwest Mississippi Community College, and Middle Tennessee State University.
 Hines was also a member of the South Georgia Wildcats, Chattahoochee Valley Vipers, Spokane Shock, Bossier–Shreveport Battle Wings and Alabama Vipers.

-Early years
+Early life

-Hines played high school football for the Riverdale High School Raiders and was a four-year starter at quarterback.
+Hines played high school football at Riverdale High School in Riverdale, Georgia, and was a four-year starter at quarterback.
 He helped the Raiders to a 13–1 record as a senior and a berth in the semifinals of the state playoffs.
 He was also named all-State, all-County and all-Region his senior year.
 Hines set a state record with five touchdowns in a state playoff game.

 College career

 Hines first played college football for the Middle Georgia Warriors of Middle Georgia College.
 He transferred to play for the Southwest Mississippi Bears of Southwest Mississippi Community College.
 He was named to the Mississippi JUCO All-Star team in 2000.
 Hines completed 101 of 158 pass attempts for 1,319 yards for 15 touchdowns and four interceptions.
 He transferred to play for the Middle Tennessee Blue Raiders of Middle Tennessee State University from 2002 to 2003.
 He recorded 13 touchdowns on 3,495 passing yards for the Blue Raiders.